 In this column, we discover more about our Baptist whānau, meeting someone in our team of 40,000 each post.
-In this edition we are getting to know Blue Bradley, who is many things including Director of Northern Easter Camp, and an elected member of our Baptist Assembly Council
+In this entry, we are getting to know Blue Bradley, who is many things including Director of Northern Easter Camp, and an elected member of our Baptist Assembly Council.

 What is something you think everyone should experience at least once in their life?